 - What new understandings of automation do we need?

 - What technical challenges need solutions to support experiences and relationships with and through autonomous systems?

 - What are the ethical, creative and social impacts of automation?

 - How can meaningful experiences be created through a dialogue with Artificial Intelligent systems and physical robots

 - What new roles do authors, creatives and audiences play in an automated world?

 - What new tools, products and services can be created?

 Year three: Data

-SWCTN is offering up to twenty-four paid fellowships around the theme of Immersion.
+SWCTN is offering up to twenty-four paid fellowships around the theme of Automation.
 More information can be found in the Call for Automation Fellows (PDF).

 The South West Creative Technology Network (SWCTN) will offer three one-year funded programmes around the themes of Immersion, Automation & Data.
 As new technologies raise new challenges and opportunities for businesses, this partnership is designed to respond to industry needs across the creative industries, health and manufacturing sectors and drive productivity and innovation.